alligrader/legacy-gradebook-backend/roadmap.md

 - [ ] Test the `tasks` package

 - [ ] Test the route that accepts a POST request with the zip file.

+- [ ] Use the Google Container registry or the Docker private registry

 - [ ] Create the module that serializes files and puts them on the Google filesystem.